microsoft/language-server-protocol/_specifications/specification-3-15.md

 export type MarkupKind = 'plaintext' | 'markdown';

 /**
- * A `MarkupContent` literal represents a string value which content is interpreted base on
+ * A `MarkupContent` literal represents a string value, which content is
- * its kind flag.
-Currently the protocol supports `plaintext` and `markdown` as markup kinds.
+ * interpreted base on its kind flag.
+ * Currently the protocol supports `plaintext` and `markdown` as markup kinds.
  *
- * If the kind is `markdown` then the value can contain fenced code blocks like in GitHub
+ * If the kind is `markdown`, then the value can contain fenced code blocks
- * issues.
+ * like in GitHub issues.
  *
- * Here is an example how such a string can be constructed using JavaScript / TypeScript:
+ * An example how such a string is constructed using JavaScript / TypeScript:
  * ```typescript
  * let markdown: MarkdownContent = {
  *  kind: MarkupKind.Markdown,